-- The majority of Dual Enrollment classes count towards high school elective credit with the exception of math classes above and beyond what is offered at FlexTech (Other exceptions may exist, but will be determined on a case-by-case basis)
+- The majority of Dual Enrollment classes count towards high school elective credit with the exception of english and math classes above and beyond what is offered at FlexTech (Other exceptions may exist, but will be determined on a case-by-case basis)

 FlexTech High School will pay up to $800 per course towards any qualifying Dual Enrollment course tuition.

 - If the cost of a course exceeds $800, the student’s family will be responsible for paying the remaining balance

 Qualifying students interested in Dual Enrollment should adhere to the following process:

 - Express interest by talking to your Advisor or Counselor